Toxic Till the End: Background and promotion

 In December 2023, YG Entertainment revealed that although all members of Blackpink renewed their contract for group activities, they did not sign with the agency for their individual activities.
 The following year, Rosé signed a management contract with The Black Label and a recording deal with Atlantic Records to launch her solo career.
-On 1 October 2024, she announced the release of her debut studio album Rosie.
+On 1 October 2024, she announced the release of her debut studio album, Rosie.

-On 18 October, Rosé released "Apt.", a collaboration with American singer Bruno Mars, as the lead single from her upcoming debut album.
+On 18 October, Rosé released "APT.", a collaboration with American singer Bruno Mars, as the lead single from her upcoming debut album.
 The song was a commercial success and peaked atop the Billboard Global 200 and various charts worldwide, while entering the top ten on the US Billboard Hot 100 and the UK Singles Chart.
 She followed with the album's second single "Number One Girl" on 22 November.
 On 4 December, Rosé announced "Toxic Till the End" as the third single to be released alongside the album on 6 December.
 An accompanying teaser poster for the single was released depicting a man running after the singer in a garden, followed by a second teaser photo of the two sitting by a fireplace and affectionately looking at one another.

 Composition and lyrics

-"Toxic Till the End" has been described to be an emo pop, power pop, and synth-pop track infused with guitars and "bubbling synths".
+"Toxic Till the End" has been described as an emo pop, power pop, and synth-pop track infused with guitars and "bubbling synths".
 Stylistically, the song has been musically likened to Avril Lavigne and Taylor Swift, especially in comparison to the latter's melodic structures and songwriting narratives.

 Thematically, the song reflects the turbulence of a toxic on-again, off-again relationship, drawing from Rosé's personal experiences.
 It has been noted to depict Rosé as both the victim and a willing participant in the "cycle of frustration".
 Originally titled "The Ex", the song was inspired by a former lover who had become such a frequent topic of discussion for Rosé that they became known as "the ex" among her friends.
 Rosé shared in an interview with Apple Music's The Zane Lowe Show that the track was the result of her need to gain closure about the experience, stating: "We've talked about the ex a bit too much, it's about time that we write a song called 'the ex'."
 Ultimately, however, the song's title was later changed to "Toxic Till the End" since it was considered to be the "better punchline".
 During an episode of Vanity Fairs Lie Detector Test interview series, Rosé commented on rumours that the song was inspired by Jaden Smith, clarifying that the song was not in fact about him and that the two had never dated, although they were good friends.